SeldonIO/alibi/doc/source/overview/high_level.md

 :alt: Kernel SHAP applied to Wine quality dataset for class "Good"
 ```

-This result is similar to the one for [integrated gradients](comparison-to-ale) although there are differences due to
+This result is similar to the one for [Integrated Gradients](comparison-to-ale) although there are differences due to
 using different methods and models in each case.

 | Pros                                                     | Cons                                                                                                  |